50 facts about food insecurity in America

 Childhood hunger correlates with less success later on

 Experiencing hunger as a child can make a person less successful in the workforce once an adult, per a Feeding America report.
 It says that childhood food insecurity can impact a person’s physical, emotional, social, and mental abilities to perform on the job.

-Early childhood hunger damages learning skills
+Early childhood hunger can damage learning skills

 You may also like: Major newspaper headlines from the year you were born